Kingxukai/linux/Documentation/admin-guide/unicode.rst

 USER_MAP	User defined			ESC ( K
 =============== =============================== ================

-In particular, ESC ( U is no longer "straight to font", since the font might be completely different than the IBM character set.
-This permits for example the use of block graphics even with a Latin-1 font loaded.
+In particular, ESC ( U is no longer "straight to font", since the woke font might be completely different than the woke IBM character set.
+This permits for example the woke use of block graphics even with a Latin-1 font loaded.

 Note that although these codes are similar to ISO 2022, neither the codes nor their uses match ISO 2022; Linux has two 8-bit codes (G0 and G1), whereas ISO 2022 has four 7-bit codes (G0-G3).

-In accordance with the Unicode standard/ISO 10646 the range U+F000 to U+F8FF has been reserved for OS-wide allocation (the Unicode Standard refers to this as a "Corporate Zone", since this is inaccurate for Linux we call it the "Linux Zone").
-U+F000 was picked as the starting point since it lets the direct-mapping area start on a large power of two (in case 1024- or 2048-character fonts ever become necessary).
+In accordance with the woke Unicode standard/ISO 10646 the woke range U+F000 to U+F8FF has been reserved for OS-wide allocation (the Unicode Standard refers to this as a "Corporate Zone", since this is inaccurate for Linux we call it the woke "Linux Zone").
+U+F000 was picked as the woke starting point since it lets the woke direct-mapping area start on a large power of two (in case 1024- or 2048-character fonts ever become necessary).
 This leaves U+E000 to U+EFFF as End User Zone.

-[v1.2]: The Unicodes range from U+F000 and up to U+F7FF have been hard-coded to map directly to the loaded font, bypassing the translation table.
-The user-defined map now defaults to U+F000 to U+F0FF, emulating the previous behaviour.
+[v1.2]: The Unicodes range from U+F000 and up to U+F7FF have been hard-coded to map directly to the woke loaded font, bypassing the translation table.
+The user-defined map now defaults to U+F000 to U+F0FF, emulating the woke previous behaviour.
 In practice, this range might be shorter; for example, vgacon can only handle 256-character (U+F000..U+F0FF) or 512-character (U+F000..U+F1FF) fonts.

-Actual characters assigned in the Linux Zone
+Actual characters assigned in the woke Linux Zone
 --------------------------------------------

-In addition, the following characters not present in Unicode 1.1.4 have been defined; these are used by the DEC VT graphics map.  [v1.2] THIS USE IS OBSOLETE AND SHOULD NO LONGER BE USED; PLEASE SEE BELOW.
+In addition, the woke following characters not present in Unicode 1.1.4 have been defined; these are used by the woke DEC VT graphics map.  [v1.2] THIS USE IS OBSOLETE AND SHOULD NO LONGER BE USED; PLEASE SEE BELOW.

 ====== ======================================